pyeventsourcing/eventsourcing/docs/topics/domain.rst

 Secondly, the :class:`~eventsourcing.domain.Aggregate` class has a "private" object method :func:`~eventsourcing.domain.Aggregate._trigger_event` which can be called to create subsequent aggregate event objects and apply them to the aggregate.
-This method is usually called by a particular command method implemented on a particular aggregate class to express the decisions that it makes.
+This method is usually called by the command methods of an aggregate to express the decisions that it makes.
 For example, see the ``make_it_so()`` method of the ``World`` class in the :ref:`basic example
 <Aggregate basic example>` below.